HypeCheck

 What the Science Says

-Grapeseed extract is a concentrated source of plant compounds called proanthocyanidins and flavanols, derived from the seeds of grapes.
-In a small clinical study, a single dose reduced platelet stickiness in male smokers, which could theoretically support cardiovascular health.
-When combined with other nutrients alongside professional dental treatment, it showed modest improvements in gum pocket depth and bleeding — though grapeseed was not tested alone in that context.
+Grapeseed extract is a concentrated source of plant compounds called proanthocyanidins and flavanols, derived from grape seeds.
+In human studies, a single dose reduced platelet stickiness in male smokers, suggesting a possible benefit for blood vessel health.
+When combined with other nutrients alongside professional dental treatment, it was associated with modest improvements in gum pocket depth and bleeding — though grapeseed extract was not tested alone in that context.

 What It Doesn't Do